There are definite reasons why teens don’t want to go to prom. Social anxiety. Finances. Not loving high school the way others do.

 Many teens are just not 100% comfortable with themselves.
 They don’t like their smile, their hair, or their ears??

-Sometimes the thoughts of standing in a group photo with these people standing beside you is too much to bear.
+Sometimes the thought of standing in a group photo with these people standing beside you is too much to bare.
 Or you could be the prom king or queen.
-This has so much pressure attached to it, it leads to the same thoughts of opting out. (for some.
+This has so much pressure attached to it, that it leads to the same thoughts of opting out. (for some.
 Obviously, some think it’s amazing!)

 Prom is all people are talking about